ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 ## Other tools, possibly interesting

 ### hastic
-Hastic ([https://hastic.io/](https://hastic.io/) is tool that that allows for easy pattern and anomaly detection.
+Hastic ([https://hastic.io/](https://hastic.io/) is a tool that allows for easy pattern and anomaly detection.
 There are two parts: hastic server and a hastic grafana app.

 So in a sense, this is also a labeling tool, albeit an automated one.